styx97/PolarizationAAAI2021/README.md

 - Terminal output shows the percentage of alignment and the number of misaligned pairs.
 - The output also shows the source word, the nearest word in the aligned space and the top 10 nearest words.
 - The saved file additionally stores the 10 nearest neighbours in aligned and non-aligned space for comparison.
-- The last parameter decides the number of words on whom to run the alignment procedure.
+- The last parameter specifies the number of words on which to run the alignment procedure.

-Please feel free to reach out to the authors for any question.
+Please feel free to reach out to the authors [Ashique Khudabukhsh](mailto:akhudabu@cs.cmu.edu) and [Rupak Sarkar](mailto:rupaksarkar.cs@gmail.com).